Best Milk Alternative for Alpha-Gal Syndrome

 Sage Advice: No matter which alternative milk you choose, I recommend selecting an unsweetened flavor to reduce your consumption of added sugar.

-Do You Use an Alternative Milk?
+Do You Use a Plant-Based Milk?

 Interesting, learned a lot.Thank you for this analysis, I like that you were able to find an alternative close to the benefits of cow milk but that’s non dairy.
 I used to drink mainly almond milk but will work to switching to soy and pea milk.
 Thank you for sharing!